New Jersey Juvenile Crimes Lawyer

 - Mistakenly believing that an arrest must mean that are guilty.
 This can often result in forced or false confessions.

 - Falsely believing they have to speak in court.

 - Too much trust put in a police officer or prosecutor resulting in a plea deal they did not need to enter.

 - Waiving their right to public defender or attorney due to misplaced trust in authority figures or believing that no one can help them.

-Defending Minors and Youthful Clients in New Jersey Courts
+Defending Minors in New Jersey Courts

 Depending on the circumstances of a client’s specific case, it may be adjudicated before a Juvenile Judge in New Jersey Family Court, in the Criminal Division of County Superior Court, or in a local Municipal Court.
-The factors that influence this include: Age, place of residence, and the location in which the alleged offense occurred.
+The factors that influence this include: age, place of residence, and the location in which the alleged offense occurred.
 Those under the age of 18 are considered a juvenile under New Jersey law.
 This means that a juvenile’s charges will be addressed in the Family Division of the Superior Court in the county in which you live.

 Being young and in trouble with the law can be a very scary experience.
 What is important to remember is that as a juvenile, our clients have a better chance to turn things around and face much less severe punishments should they receive a conviction in court.
 If you hire Jill Cohen, you can expect a quality New Jersey lawyer with a lot of experience in juvenile court who can fight for your rights, argue your innocence where applicable, and help work with the judge to get you the least severe penalties possible.
 Contact us online today for a free evaluation of your child’s criminal case.
-Jill Cohen has been serving juvenile defendants throughout South Jersey in Camden, Cherry Hill, Gloucester Township, Winslow, Pennsauken, Voorhees, Lindenwold, Haddon Township, Collingswood and Haddonfield.
+Jill Cohen serves juvenile defendants throughout South Jersey in Camden, Cherry Hill, Gloucester Township, Winslow, Pennsauken, Voorhees, Lindenwold, Haddon Township, Collingswood and Haddonfield.